Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Saint John are positioned to serve the city's key industries, including the Port of Saint John, the energy sector, and a growing technology community.
-This proximity allows for low-latency connections essential for logistics and industrial applications.
+Proximity To Key Business Districts: Data centers in Saint John are positioned to serve the city’s core industries, including logistics, energy, and shipping.
+The port is a major economic driver, and digital infrastructure provides critical support for its operations.

 Natural Disaster Risk